lucrae/texlite/README.md

 Use `texlite --help` for options and information.

-## Syntax Guide
+# Syntax

-The [guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md) provides a concise but comprehensive run-down on all you need to know, with examples included.
+:closed_book: The [guide](https://github.com/lucrae/texlite/blob/master/docs/guide.md) provides a concise but comprehensive run-down on all you need to know, with examples included.

-## Advanced Usage
+# Advanced Usage

-### Document Setup
+## Document Setup

 Document setup options can be specified with tags at the start of the document.
 For example: